SandyYuan/astro_mcp/README.md

 1. **Restart Cursor/Claude Desktop** to load the new MCP server
 2. **Test with a query** like:
    - "Search for galaxies near RA=10.68, Dec=41.27"
+   - "Get Betelgeuse's coordinates from SIMBAD"
+   - "Find 10 BOSS galaxies around z=0.5 and save as FITS"
-   - "List available astronomical data tools"
+   - "List available astroquery services"
-   - "Show me file statistics for saved data"

 ### 6. Troubleshooting